 Enter your details below to stay up-to-date with the latest IT solutions and security measures.

 Protecting your privacy online means you have more control over where your personal information goes and who has access to it.
 NZ privacy laws are changing Dec 1, 2020, so read on to find out exactly why online privacy is important.

-Why privacy’s important
+Why online privacy is important

 We’re so used to sharing things online that we don’t necessarily think about how it affects our privacy anymore.
 Everyone knows your pet’s name, where you went to school, where you work, and even when you’re away on holiday.